Campus Improvement Plan

 COMMUNITY ENGAGEMENT

 Spring Oaks Middle School works closely with the SBISD Community Engagement Division to support meaningful, strategic two-way engagement of families, community members, partners, and volunteers.
-The district traditionally has a large and very committed network of partners and 11,000+ volunteers.
-During the summer, the Community Engagement team conducts a needs assessment with our campus to determine community engagement strengths and areas of support.
-We welcome and value volunteers who serve on our campus as mentors and tutors to support student success.
+The district traditionally has a large and very committed network of partners and 12,000+ volunteers.
+Spring Oaks Middle School works with the Community Engagement team to recognize our campus needs, celebrate community engagement strengths, and identify partnership opportunities.
+We welcome and value partners and volunteers who serve on our campus to support the successes of our students, staff and families.

 Family and Community Engagement Strengths